sywang-20/I2P/Data Biography.md

 ---
 ### 2. Why did they collect it?
-They collected the data and did some analysis to investigate the way Airbnb is being used in cities all over the world and advocate people to protect the residential communities.
+They collected the data to do some analysis to investigate the way Airbnb is being used in cities all over the world and advocate people to protect the residential communities.
 Besides the data were also used to analyze whether there is illegal renting.

 ---
 ### 3. How was it collected?